thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/nodes/enrichment/calculate-delta.md

-# calculate delta

-Calculates the delta and the amount of time passed between the previous timeseries key reading and the current value for this key from the incoming message.
+Calculates the delta and the amount of time passed between the previous time series key reading and the current value for this key from the incoming message.

 ## Configuration